-Up to ten applicants will be selected for funding.
+Up to ten applicants will be selected for funding throughout the application cycle.
 Applications will be evaluated in terms of importance, need and potential impact.
 The supplemental fund will defray costs associated with existing travel plans for academic purposes including, but not limited to; research collaboration, partnership development, study abroad program development or other scholarly activities.
 The fund is available to faculty and staff in all disciplines.
 Department Head (or equivalent) approval is required.

 - All full-time, permanent NC State employees are eligible to apply for funding.

 - Applications indicating collaboration with NC State global strategic partners will be given priority.